thnganguyen/machine-learning-KTH-DD2421/Bayesian_Boosting/README.md

 1. Compute the classification accuracy of Bayesian classifier and its boosted version on some datasets using `testClassifier`,
     * for `iris` we get `Final mean classification accuracy  89 with standard deviation 4.16` and `Final mean classification accuracy  94.7 with standard deviation 2.82`;
     * for `vowels` we get `Final mean classification accuracy  64.7 with standard deviation 4.03` and `Final mean classification accuracy  80.2 with standard deviation 3.52`.

 In both cases, NB gets low bias and boosting improves this.
-    * However, for `wine` dataset boosting does not improve the accuracy because naive Bayes performs well classification (the accuracy is 97.6%) and the size of input is to large enough (n = 178).
+    * However, for `wine` dataset boosting does not improve the accuracy because naive Bayes performs well classification (the accuracy is 97.6%) and the size of input is not large enough (n = 178).

 2. Plot the decision boundary of the boosted classifier on `iris`.
 Compare to the plot of the basic, the classification is more exactly and looks like more complex (not so smoother as the basic one).